Powered by MOMENTUM MEDIA

 At the time, Chalmers stressed that Australia will “work with whoever the Americans choose to lead them”, while also highlighting the grave consequences of trade wars.

-Asked on Wednesday whether the Coalition has concerns about the impact promises made by both Presidential candidates will have on the global economy, shadow treasurer Angus Taylor failed to answer the question directly, instead diverting to his current concerns about the local economy.
+Asked on Wednesday whether the Coalition has concerns regarding the impact promises made by both presidential candidates could have on the global economy, shadow treasurer Angus Taylor failed to answer the question directly, instead diverting to his current concerns about the local economy.

 “In terms of the US–Australian relationship, I think we’re going to be bigger than any individual election outcome regardless of what it is,” Taylor said.